jolyphil/btmembers/README.md

 This operation, however, is not guaranteed to work since the Bundestag might occasionally change the structure of the source XML file.
 If you encounter problems using `import_members()`, consider creating an [issue on GitHub](https://github.com/jolyphil/btmembers/issues).

+## Codebook

+A codebook of the dataset in PDF format is available [here](https://github.com/jolyphil/btmembers/blob/master/codebook/codebook.pdf).